SilasZhao/Agentic_router/README.md

 ## Problem

-Route ~10K inference requests/day across 10 models and 3 backends.
-The routing engine needs millisecond-level answers to:
+Monitor and debug an inference platform that routes requests across multiple models and backends.
+Operators need fast, trustworthy answers to:

 - **"What's healthy now?"** — Which deployments are up, degraded, or down?
-- **"Where should this request go?"** — Given user tier, budget, current load, and SLAs
+- **"What happened?"** — What incidents, errors, or timeouts are currently active?
 - **"Why did this happen?"** — Debug slow responses, errors, quality drops

 ## Solution

-A **Context Layer** that:
+A **database-backed monitoring + debugging layer** that:
 1. Tracks deployment health (model + backend combinations)
 2. Stores request decisions with full routing context
 3. Correlates async quality scores with routing decisions
-4. Exposes tools for an LLM agent to query and interpret
+4. Exposes read-only tools for an LLM agent to query and interpret the database

 ### Architecture (Agent Layer → Context API → Data Layer)